facebookresearch/ParlAI/docs/source/tutorial_task.md

 described in Part 1.
 It then sets up the paths for the built data.

 :::{note} Loading data locally from disk
-Note again, that if you are loading data locally from disk, you can skip the call to `build` here, and instead simply return the path to your datafile locally given `opt['datatype']`.
+Note again, that if you are loading data locally from disk, you can skip the call to `build` here, and instead simply return the path to your data file locally given `opt['datatype']`.
 :::

 ```python